Thank you for your message. We will contact you shortly.

 Another factor may be an underlying belief that municipal bond investments are inherently ESG oriented, since most municipal issuers finance public services like transportation and sanitation infrastructure, schools and utilities.

-However, like any industry or asset class, municipal issuers vary significantly as to how well they are governed and how they deliver environmental and social outcomes to constituents.
-We believe that integrating ESG factors into our municipal strategies helps encourage these positive outcomes, while continuing to seek competitive returns.
+However, like any industry or asset class, municipal issuers vary significantly as to how well they are governed and how constituents experience environmental and social outcomes.
+We believe that integrating ESG factors into our municipal strategies may help encourage these positive outcomes, while continuing to seek competitive returns.

 Nuveen has a history of leadership